Tuesday Morning Rambles are back. See the Event Calendar for details.

 15. Petersburg Regional Forest, Region of Waterloo

 Located at 1974 Snyders Road East, Kitchener [coordinates 43.416473,-80.586472].
 The Pines parking lot is at the end of a private lane.
 Good loop walks and snowshoeing.
-CAUTION: To enter the parking lot at the end of the lane requires crossing an active CN/VIA Rail tracks that have no signals.
+CAUTION: To enter the parking lot at the end of the road requires crossing active CN/VIA Rail tracks with no signals.
 See this Township of Wilmot website for details.
 Also, consider checking out the Petersburg Bush and Crown Lands Hiking trails in the Wilmot Township for a hiking experience.

 16. Gibney Regional Forest, Region of Waterloo